Want to supercharge your health on a vegan diet?

-What this supplement does is inject the extremely important long-chain omega-3's EPA & DHA into a plant-based diet.
+Without this supplement you simply won't be getting the super important long-chain omega-3's EPA & DHA from your diet.

-So in today's post we'll go through all the facts you need to make an informed decision - and also look at some awesome options for algae-based omega-3 supplements!
+So in today's post we'll go through all the facts about omega-3, and also look at some of the best vegan omega-3 supplements for your needs.

 336 mg DHA, 158 EPA, 36 mg DPA

 270 mg DHA, 135 mg EPA

 120 mg DHA, 72 mg EPA,13 mg DPA

 Why Should You Take a Vegan Omega-3 Supplement?

 Supplementing with omega-3 is certainly no health fad or yet another trendy superfood currently in fashion.